Hey Kids (Start Here)

 “Oh,” Young whispered.
 “Is that all?
 Sounds easy.”

-Jackson smiled through still flowing tears.
-“You’ll know when, I think.”
+Jackson smiled through his tears.
+“You’ll know when.”

 “Dan.
 C’mon.”

-“I’m always gonna remember her breaking into that isolation room.”
-Another tear leaked out of the corner of his eye.
-“Wearing a hospital gown like a queen.”
+“I hope I’ll always remember her breaking into that isolation room.”
+Jackson smiled, but another tear leaked from the corner of his eye.
+“Wearing that hospital gown like a queen.”

 “You think that was something, you shoulda seen her commandeer the Odyssey just to use their transporter,” Young said.